What is it?

 - BLUE is used for water features such as lakes, ponds and streams.

-A sample orienteering map is shown opposite (taken from the British Orienteering website).
+A sample orienteering map is shown above (taken from the British Orienteering website).
 This includes a typical orienteering course, a key of symbols (bottom left) and a list of descriptions of each of the control points (bottom right) – see below for more explanations of these.

 The course above has 10 controls to visit – note that you must visit the controls in the correct order, 1-10.
 The route you take between the controls is entirely up to you.